arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 - **Custom Environments:** Deploy in specific setups like public transportation, specialized labs, or sensitive equipment areas where glass-related incidents require immediate attention.

 This adaptability provides comprehensive coverage and flexible response mechanisms for various scenarios.
-Additionally, integrating BLE communication and Arduino Cloud makes the system even more versatile and responsive.
+Additionally, integrating BLE communication and Arduino Cloud makes the system more versatile and responsive.

 ***If you are new to the Nicla Voice, it is recommended that you review the [Nicla Voice User Manual](https://docs.arduino.cc/tutorials/nicla-voice/user-manual) to familiarize yourself with its features and setup before continuing with this application note.***